With the impact of Covid-19 very few sectors have been harder hit than the Charity Sector.

 Donation Boxes Able to Take Cashless Donations

 Over the last few years a number of wireless card donation products have entered the market.
 Although some charities have been early to adopt these, cash only boxes vastly outnumber those able to take card payments.
 However, with the rise in demand, and more accessible IoT solutions available off the shelf, 2021 could certainly see a dramatic increase in the number of charities, clubs and churches adopting wireless donation points.
 But are the public ready?
-Here are what UK residents stated on Twitter in March 2021.
+Here are what UK residents stated in March 2021.

 “If the charity box on the counter took wireless card donations, would you use it?”

-As you can see, 46.3% of respondents stated they would be happy to make a wireless card donation, with another 22.8% responding as ‘maybe’.
+46.3% of respondents stated they would be happy to make a wireless card donation, with another 22.8% responding as ‘maybe’.
 A quarter of respondents said they would not, so it seems the best solution for charities to adopt would be a donation box which takes both cash and wireless donations.

 How else can the charity sector utilise IoT for fundraising?